mccrea-cobb/im-ak-survey-implementation-plan/01-Introduction.Rmd

   - Strategy: Use SHC guidance/adaptive management framework

 - Fundamental: Maximize the rigor of natural resource plans (e.g., draft NRMPs, IMPs).*
-  - Means: MakeMaximize use of existing refuge survey data, scientific literature, etc.
+  - Means: Maximize use of existing refuge survey data, scientific literature, etc.
     - Strategy: Consider species pROC ecology (e.g., habitat needs and drivers)
     - Strategy: Create strong connections between survey data and management objectives
   - Means: Maximize  use of current our understanding of the impacts of key threats or stressors on refuge species and ecosystems, especially climate change as part of the planning process.*

-- Fundamental: Increase the number of refuges that have documented SMART wildlife and ecosystem management objectives.*
+- Fundamental: Increase the number of refuges that have documented wildlife and ecosystem management objectives.*
   - Means: Maximize the efficiency of the decision-making process (i.e., meet Chief’s Challenge deadline of IMPs by Sept 2023).
   - Means: Minimize employee time
   - Means: Maximize use of employee resources and expertise